A Heat Wave Is Hitting Much of the U.S. This Week. Here's How to Stay Safe

-Large swaths of the country are gearing up for — or already weathering — a major heat wave this week, with temperatures threatening to top 100 degrees in some places.
-If you live in an area experiencing these extreme temperatures, it’s important to know how to keep yourself cool and healthy.
+Large swaths of the country are gearing up for — or already weathering — a major heat wave this week, with cities including Chicago, Detroit, New York and Washington, D.C. bracing for what could be their highest temperatures so far this summer, according to the Weather Channel.
+As the mercury rises, the American Red Cross warned people in affected areas to stay hydrated, seek shelter in cool places and keep an eye on people and animals who could be affected by the heat.

-Here’s what you need to know in a heat wave, according to Dr. Laura Burke, an emergency medicine physician at Beth Israel Deaconess Medical Center in Boston.
+Here’s what else you need to know to stay safe in a heat wave, according to Dr. Laura Burke, an emergency medicine physician at Beth Israel Deaconess Medical Center in Boston.

 Prevention is the best medicine